namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 `AnnotateImageResponse`](https://cloud.google.com/vision/docs/reference/rest/v1/images/annotate#AnnotateImageResponse)
 to get the full picture (without bounding boxes -- ha).
 We'll dive into developing the app next.

-## Recognizing and Displaying Text Bounding Boxes in a Swift app
+## Building the Swift iOS Application

 The next few paragraphs explore setting up a basic iOS app in Swift that has the ability to capture photos using the phone's camera.
 Subsequently we will discuss making the API calls we just studied from within our app.
-The last step is then to display the bounding boxes on the captured image.
-I'll also leave stubs for performing actions based on interactions with bounding boxes and their associated text.
+The last step is to display the bounding boxes on the captured image.
+I'll also hint at how to perform actions based on interactions with bounding boxes and their associated text.

-### Creating a Basic Application
+### A Basic App

 I assume you have *some* (minimal) prior experience with developing iOS apps with Swift and XCode, so I won't cover the basic basics.
 If either of these are new to you, I found the [Swift language guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html) and [official tutorial on iOS development](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/) pretty good to get started.

-Begin by creating a new single view app project in XCode:
+Let's start by creating a new single view app project in XCode:

 ![create a project](/images/google-ocr/create-project.png)